Skip to Content

 8$698$741

-For example, a family of three living in a high-cost, high-population county is eligible to receive $429 per month, whereas a family of three in a rural county is eligible to receive $386 per month.
+For example, a family of three living in a high-cost, high-population county is eligible to receive $429 per month, whereas a family of three in a rural county may be eligible to receive $386 per month.

 How do I apply for TANF in Kansas?